Here you can find the detailed instruction on how to export data from SQL Server database to Oracle database in Exportizer software.

 Export Steps (GUI)

-- The bigger Commit interval value, the faster your exporting process.
+• A few words about Commit interval parameter.
+The bigger its value, the faster your exporting process.
 But too big value may cause memory and other issues.
-Therefore, try to play with it to find the optimal value before porting the solution to your production environment.
+Therefore, if you build a regularly executed task, try to play with it (starting from lower values) to find the optimal value before porting the solution to your production environment.

 For multi-table exporting, specify the source-to-target table mappings, otherwise check the source-to-target field mappings.